BenTaylorPublic/screeps/README.md

     Spawns could have a queue
     This would save the spawn logic from assembling a body every tick until it's able to be used Would also allow having a priority queue (Defence > Offence > Economy)

+HelperFunctions.getInterRoomTravelPathTarget
+    Should find closest exit, not just any
 ```
 ### Mid term:
 ```